huggingface/education-toolkit/README.md

 <aside>

 We've put together a set of tools college instructors can use to easily prepare labs, assignments, or lectures.
-The content is self-designed so that it can be easily incorporated into the existing curriculum.
+The content is self-contained so that it can be easily incorporated into an existing curriculum.
 This content is **free** and uses well-known Open Source technologies (`transformers`, `gradio`, etc).

 Alternatively, you can request that someone from the Hugging Face team run the tutorials for your class through the [ML Demo-cratization Tour](https://www.notion.so/ML-Demo-cratization-tour-with-66847a294abd4e9785e85663f5239652) initiatives!